simeononsecurity/simeononsecurity.ch/content/articles/secure-email-service-startmail/index.en.md

 [**StartMail**](https://www.startmail.com/en/partner/?ref=sos&tap_s=3999900-469b6c&tm_undefined=undefined) is a private email service that prioritizes user privacy and security.
 It is developed by **Startpage**, a well-known privacy-focused search engine company.
 The service provides end-to-end encryption for emails, ensuring that only the sender and recipient can read the contents, keeping them safe from unauthorized access.

 StartMail is designed with several security features, including **email aliasing** and **email masking**, which help users shield their real email addresses from potential hackers and spammers.
-By utilizing these features, users can prevent their primary email accounts from being exposed to the risk of data breaches or phishing attacks.
+By using these features, users can prevent their primary email accounts from being exposed to the risk of data breaches or phishing attacks.

 {{< youtube id="xnhNyAqauRY" >}}